Patito Feo: Background

-In 2008, Patito Feo won the Martin Fierro Award and received a nomination for the International Emmy Award for Best Children & Young Adults program.
+In 2008, Patito Feo won the Martín Fierro Award and received a nomination for the International Emmy Award for Best Children & Young Adults program.

 Although the show was incredibly well received by the audience, Patito Feo attracted huge criticism due to the fact it glamorized the villains, a group of mean and beautiful girls that called themselves Las Divinas (The Divines).
 Besides being superficial, Las Divinas were also mean and bullied Patito.
 The fact the villains were much more popular among young girls than the main character caused concern over some groups and the issue was even on the cover Noticias, Argentina's most important current affairs magazine, under the headline "The Triumph of Discrimination".